Magistrate orders accused Russian agent tied to NRA to be jailed without bond

 "The defendant's covert influence campaign involved substantial planning, international coordination and preparation," prosecutors argued.
 "The plan for Butina also required, and she demonstrated, a willingness to use deceit in a visa application to move to the United States and bring the plan to fruition."

-During Wednesday’s court hearing, Butina’s attorney, Robert Driscoll entered a plea of not guilty on behalf of his client.
+During the hearing, Butina’s attorney, Robert Driscoll entered a plea of not guilty on behalf of his client.

 He also rejected the government’s assertion that Butina was a flight risk.